Your frequently asked questions about naturopaths answered by Simone Jeffries Manly, Sydney

 Naturopath Lara Briden notes that heavy periods are common in perimenopause, with some women losing over 200ml of blood per cycle rather than the usual 50-60ml.

-Common questions vaginal health and UTI
+Common questions naturopath and UTI

 What causes UTIs after menopause and how do I prevent them?